 Don't leave any more money on the table!
-Learn how to negotiate like a pro by attending this webinar lead by Gillian Leithman, founder of Life Skills Toolbox and associate professor at Concordia's John Molson School of Business.
+Learn how to negotiate like a pro by attending this webinar lead by Gillian Leithman, founder of Life Skills Toolbox and adjunct professor at Concordia's John Molson School of Business.

 If you ask for what you want with tact, diplomacy and confidence, a world of opportunities will open to you and transform your life.